Ansys

 OnDemand

-ANSYS can be run in a browser as OnDemand service.
-This is the most straighforward and simplest way.
+ANSYS can be run in a browser as an OnDemand service.
+This is the most straightforward and simplest way.

 Kubernetes